SophieSnoww/Zenith/School/Grade 12 S2/A Days/2A Creative Writing/Novel Brainstorm.md

 Pronounciation: *˧ in / ˦ zi / ˦ ta*

 - Skittish like a wild animal
-- Still very capable and will stand up for herself
+- Still very capable and will stand up for themself

 ## Worldbuilding